 It’s now time to calibrate and run your load test!

-This is done through a calibration procedure that validates that performance test resources are not causing a bottleneck.
+You should ensure none of your test resources are over- or under-utilized by performing a calibration procedure to validate that performance test resources are not causing a bottleneck.

-In conclusion, a solid load testing strategy involves running both smaller tests within your development cycle, as well as running stress tests in preparation for large testing events.
+Remember that a solid load testing strategy involves running both smaller tests within your development cycle and larger stress tests in preparation for heavy usage events.

-To get started with load testing, you can simply put your URL into the box below, and begin to run load tests within BlazeMeter’s Continuous Testing platform.
+To get started with load testing, simply put your URL into the box below to run a load test on BlazeMeter’s continuous testing platform.